-German module title Sportpolitik: historische, aktuelle und künftige Herausforderungen der Sportentwicklung Abbreviation DEV11 Subject related semester / Duration 3.
-SRS/1 Total Workload/Total ECTS-Points 270 h/9 Courses of the module Title Semester hours per week / Contact time / Self-study / Semester of study / Type of class/ Language of instruction/ Mandatory attendance a) "Dark Sides" of Sport 2 SHW / 30 h / 60 h / 3.
-SRS / SE / English / yes b) Coaching and Education in Sport 2 SHW / 30 h / 60 h / 3.
-SRS / SE / English / yes c) Current Issues in Sport Development 2 SHW / 30 h / 60h / 3.
-SRS / SE / English / yes Advanced research skills Students will be able to Intended learning outcomes understand the history of the topics "Athlete's career", "Coaching/Education", "Coach-Athlete-Relationship", "Doping, Corruption & other challenges for Sport" understand demands in sport regarding the topics mentioned above demonstrate an understanding of institutions working in the field of aforementioned topics Independent knowledge acquisition and critical thinking Students will be able to independently get reliable information a bout institution's/ people's work regarding challenges for sport and (educational) measures to meet these challenges evaluate/judge literature and the work of institutions/ people regarding modern day challenges for sport Professionalism and vocational orientation Students will be able to present suggestions to solve challenges for sport institutions showcase argumentation and discussion skills critically assess policy presentations discuss controversial topics in a professional setting Internationalisation and intercultural learning Students will be able to read, understand and critically assess international research literature deliver group presentations that communicate general principles while considering different cultural settings identify similarities and differences a mong challenges and policies from different political and s port systems
+German module title Erforschung spezifischer Herausforderungen des Sports Abbreviation DEV11 Subject related seme ster / Duration 3.
+SRS/ 1 Total Workload / Tot al ECTS-Points 150 h / 5 Courses of the modu le Choose 2 out of 3 from a), b) and c) Title a) Sport Mega Events and Professionalisation Semester hours per v week / Contact time / 2 SHW / 30 h / 45 h / 3.
+SRS / SE / English / yes Self-study / Semeste r of study / Type of class/ b) Coaching and Education in Sport Language of instructi on/ Mandatory 2 SHW / 30 h / 45 h / 3.
+SRS / SE / English / yes attendance c) Public Relations and Communication 2 SHW / 30 h / 45h / 3.
+SRS / SE / English / yes Advanced research Students will be able to skills: understand and analyse political issues related to sport mega events. understand and analyse political issues related to coaching and education. understand and analyse political issues related to public relations and communication in sport. demonstrate an understanding of institutions working in the field of aforementioned topics.
+Independent knowledge Students will be able to acquisition and critical independently get reliable information about thinking: institution's/ people's work regarding challenges for sport and (educational) measures to meet these Intended learning challenges.evaluate/judge literature and the work of outcomes by institutions/ people regarding modern day challenges for qualification target sport. evaluate current policies and practices of institutions working in the field of aforementioned topics.
+Professionalism and Students will be able to vocational orientation: present suggestions to solve challenges for sport institutions. showcase argumentation and discussion skills. critically assess policy presentations. discuss controversial topics in a professional setting. interact with partners from the field. · Internationalisation and Students will be able to intercultural learning read, understand and critically assess international research literature deliver group presentations that communicate general principles while considering different cultural settings

-Core Contents History of professional sport, coaching/education, doping and corruption in professional sport Challenges for professional sport then and now Pedagogical work in sport regarding the challenges mentioned above Teaching and Learning Methods Presentations/discussions, hermeneutic work with (historical) sources, independent learning Recommended Literature Will be communicated at the beginning of each seminar; for example: Bale, J. (Ed.)
-(2004).
-Post-Olympism?
-Questioning Sport in the Twenty-first Century.
-Oxford: Berg.
+Core Contents identify similarities and differences among challenges and policies from different political and sport systems and cultural backgrounds.
+Core concepts like "Athlete's career", "Coaching/Education", "Coach-Athlete-Relationship", "Dual Career" Pedagogical challenges in sport Applying for, staging, and leveraging of sport mega events Legacy of mega-events Commercialisation of sport Media systems Communication strategies Teaching and Learning Methods Presentations/discussions, hermeneutic work with (historical) sources, theoretical reflection, independent learning Recommended Literature Will be communicated at the beginning of each seminar; for example: Billings, A. & Hardin, M. (2016).
+Routledge Handbook of Sport and New Media.
+London: Routledge.
 Draper, N. & Culpan, I. (2013).
 Exercise Physiology, Sport and Pedagogy: An Historical Perspective.
-In: N. Draper & H. Marshall (Ed.), Exercise Physiology for Health and Sports Performance: 14-26.
+In: N. Draper & H. Marshall (ed.), Exercise Physiology for Health and Sports Performance: 14-26.
 Harlow: Pearson.
 Jennings, A. (2006).
 Foul!
 The Secret World of FIFA: Bribes, Vote rigging and Ticket scandals.
 London: Harper Sport.
-Krieger, J./Wassong, S. (Eds.)
+Krieger, J. & Wassong, S. (eds.)
 (2019).
 Dark Sides of Sport.
-Champaign, Ill.: Common Ground Research Networks Tomlinson, A. (2014).
+Champaign, Ill.: Common Ground Research Networks Raney, A. A. & Bryant, J. (2009).
+Handbook of Sport and Media.
+London: Routledge.
+Tomlinson, A. (2014).
 FIFA.
 The Men, the Myths and the Money.
 London: Routledge.
 Type of module (compulsory/elective) Compulsory Prerequisites Cf. Overview Prerequisites Intermediate Assessments Intermediate tests take place (e.g. presentation).
 Exact details will be given for each seminar in the first session at the semester's start.
-Assessment / extent / share of the module grade 100% written term paper in one of the seminars (15 pages) Weight of module (100%) ModuleCommissioner Cf. Overview Module Commissioner
+Assessment / extent / share of the module 100% written term paper in one of the seminars (15-20 grade pages) Weight of module (100%) Module Commissioner Daniel Quanz